 6. Disengage the Auto-Lock Function

-The auto-lock function can cause a seatbelt to get stuck.
-It’s one of the more common causes of a stuck seatbelt.
+The auto-lock function is a built-in safety feature that can sometimes cause the seatbelt to get stuck, especially if it was pulled too far or retracted too quickly.
+This is one of the more common (and thankfully, easier to fix) causes of a stuck seatbelt.

 It takes a lot of use to get the seatbelt dirty enough to hold up retraction.
 The auto-lock malfunction is a bit more common, but it’s an easy fix.
 So, the bulk of stuck seatbelt cases are linked to problems with the mechanism.